Here Are All The Major Events Canceled By Coronavirus So Far (Updated)

 Although the coronavirus, also known as COVID-19, has not officially been declared a pandemic, multiple companies have canceled events around the world due to fear of travel.
 Here are the latest.

+Google (NASDAQ: GOOG)(NASDAQ: GOOGL) previously allowed registration cancelations until April 15th, but instead, decided to cancel the event as a whole as the coronavirus situation continues.
+At the conference, Google announces new products and software and attendees get a hands-on look.
+Although Google can still make its I/O announcements online, there might be a lack of hands-on review content.

-The Latest: EXPO West
+EXPO West

 A trade show which comprises of "natural, organic and healthy products" was canceled as over 200 vendors pulled out of the event over the coronavirus.
 Some notable names that pulled out of the event include General Mills (NYSE: GIS), Red Bull and Whole Foods.